“Seriously, would you trade her in for Paula Yates?”

 But behind the scenes, Hutchence and Yates’ relationship was far from what the tabloids portrayed.

-This month, new documentary Mystify: Michael Hutchence will delve into the life and relationships of the late singer.
+Now, new documentary Mystify: Michael Hutchence has delved into the life and relationships of the late singer.

 Richard Lowenstein, who created the documentary and directed a number of film clips for INXS, spoke to Mamamia’s podcast No Filter about how Hutchence fell “very hard and fast” for the British television presenter.